This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 We collect your personal information when you contact us, when you use our websites, when you sign up to one of our services or take out one of our products, and as part of our ongoing provision of products or services.
 When collecting your personal information, we’ll always make clear to you which information is necessary in connection with a particular product or service.

 We collect different types of personal information depending on our relationship with you and the products or services we provide to you.

 Broadly, these types of personal information include:

 Information about you

-Your name, gender, date of birth, email address, telephone number, mobile number, spoken language(s), billing/delivery/supply address, orders and receipts, a record of the products and services that we provide to you, and other information that may be required to check your identity, and audio-visual or audio footage of you / and your premises.
+Your name, gender, date of birth, email address, telephone number, mobile number, spoken language(s), billing/delivery/supply address, orders and receipts, home ownership status, a record of the products and services that we provide to you, other information that may be required to check your identity, and audio-visual or audio footage of you / and your premises.

 We are PCI (Payment Card Industry) compliant, meaning we follow the industry security standard.